lawrsp/antd-form-redux/README.md

 #### clearSubmitErrors(form)
 delete all errors

+Note:
+if you want to get/set the submitting state, server validate errors to the form reducer, you would dispatch actions on your own, this is usually done in side effect handlers, such as rudux-thunk, redux-promise, redux-saga, redux-observable, etc.

 ## Example

-this is a example from antd docs:
+this is a example according to antd docs:

 ```
 import React, {Component} from 'react'